-Exams: The course will have two in-class midterm exams and a timed take-home final exam.
+Exams: The course will have two in-class midterm examinations and a final exam.
 The lowest exam score will be automatically dropped, and the remaining two will count equally toward your overall exam score.
-Additionally, exam corrections will be offered for each midterm exam (but not the final exam):
+Exam corrections will be offered for each midterm exam (but not the final exam):